 After all of this, a hearing is conducted during which the court makes a final determination in the matter.
 If the court orders inpatient or outpatient treatment, the person involved is legally required to comply.

 Ohio’s Pink Slip Law

 Ohio also has what many people refer to as a pink slip law.
-This allows certain professionals or authorities to take someone into emergency custody for immediate treatment.
-Individual who can pink-slip someone include police officers, sheriffs, parole officers, doctors, psychologists, and psychiatrists.
+This allows certain professional interventionists or authorities to take someone into emergency custody for immediate treatment.
+Individuals who can pink-slip someone include police officers, sheriffs, parole officers, doctors, psychologists, and psychiatrists.

 If someone is admitted to a hospital under these emergency circumstances, they must be examined by a doctor within 24 hours.
 The doctor makes a determination about whether further treatment is required.
 If the doctor decides treatment is warranted, the person can be held for treatment involuntarily for three court days before someone must file an affidavit and enter the process detailed above.

 Note that if the person who was involuntarily admitted decides during those three days that they do want to seek treatment, they have the option to change their admission to voluntary and the affidavit process is not required.

 How to Get Someone Into Rehab Who Is a Minor